john-shaffer/manila-john2/README.md

 ## License

-Copyright © 2014-2019
+Copyright © 2009-2019 Tunde Ashafa and other contributors

-Distributed under the MIT License.
+Distributed under the BSD License.